2019 FOX FESTIVAL

 Fox Library, Friends of the Fox, Arlington Commission on the Arts & Culture/LIVE ARTS ARLINGTON, Thompson School, Hardy School & Hardy School PTO, Capitol Square Business Association, Arlington Center for the Arts, Recycling Committee, and the Town of Arlington.

 PHOTOS FROM 2017 FOX FESTIVAL PARADE BY MILTON BEVINGTON

 WHY THE FOX?

 The much-loved Fox Library offers a vibrant, friendly space for afterschool learning and small scale community gatherings.
 The name originated with Edith M. Fox, the generous donor who provided funds for the library to construct a new home in 1969.

-But thanks in part to artist and library neighbor Shunsuke Yamaguchi, the fox has become the library's mascot and a symbol of its survival of tougher economic times when the community rallied to save it from closing.
-Wild foxes also survive in Arlington thanks to habitat provided by the town's remaining green spaces, including Spy Pond and the areas surrounding the Alewife Brook.
+The fox has become the library's mascot.
+This is thanks in part to artist and library neighbor Shunsuke Yamaguchi, who painted whimsical foxes reading stories to their kits on the library walls.
+Years ago, Shun also painted fox banners to help the community rally to save the library from closing due to budget cuts; the Friends of the Fox was founded to raise funds to keep the library open and, later, to underwrite special programs.
+The resourceful and clever fox – also an excellent parent – remains the perfect symbol for this small but much loved library, which survived tough economic times to become a vibrant and welcoming community hub.
+A few wild foxes also survive in Arlington thanks to habitat provided by the town's remaining green spaces, including Spy Pond and the areas surrounding the Alewife Brook.
 Environmental stewardship is a core value in Arlington, and protecting urban wildlife is an essential aspect of this commitment. of stewarding our environment.

 So the fox is a mascot for something even bigger than the library -- for community spirit and activism which works to make our neighborhood, and the world, a better place!